Trustpilot

 Watch the interview below to get a parent’s perspective on food oral immunotherapy:

-What allergies can oral desensitisation be used for?
+What allergies can oral immunotherapy be used for?

 The oral desensitisation treatment has been most studied for milk, egg and peanut but there is an increasing body of evidence on using this for sesame, tree nuts, legumes and wheat.
-It is important to note that this treatment leads to a temporary state of desensitisation.
-This means that exposures to small amounts of the offending allergen must be continued for the long term for the treatment effect to remain.
+It is important to note that oral immunotherapy treatment requires ongoing dosing of the food allergen to maintain its benefit.
 If not, the risk of reaction returns, because the treatment does not necessarily give full and true ‘tolerance’ or a ‘cure’.

 Desensitisation is not something that should be done without the close supervision and follow-up by a paediatric allergy specialist, as it can cause severe allergic reactions.

 Numerous studies have been carried out around the world that demonstrate that OIT works well for milk, egg, peanut, tree nuts and sesame.
 Most importantly, the studies for peanut also show an improvement in quality of life.
-Different studies use different approaches, but most report around 90% effectiveness in children.
+Different studies use different approaches, but most report around 80-90% rate of desensitisation in children.

-The peanut desensitisation process, also known as Peanut Oral Immunotherapy (OIT), involves gradually increasing the patient’s exposure to peanut protein in a controlled medical setting.
-The process is typically conducted under the close supervision of a healthcare professional and typically begins with a very small dose of peanut protein which is gradually increased over time.
+This Oral Immunotherapy process involves gradually increasing the child’s exposure to peanut protein in a controlled medical setting.
+The process is conducted in a Consultant-led, multidisciplinary clinic, under close supervision, starting with a very small dose of the food protein which is gradually increased over time.

 Here is an overview of the peanut desensitisation process:

-1. Evaluation: Before starting treatment, the patient will undergo a thorough evaluation to determine their eligibility for peanut OIT, including an assessment of their peanut allergy and their overall health status.
+1. Evaluation: Before starting treatment, the patient will undergo a thorough evaluation to determine their eligibility for OIT, including an assessment of their food allergy and their overall health status.
+A decision on the number of OIT foods to performed at once is decided at this point.

-3. Initial dose: The initial dose is always given in a clinical setting and monitored for any adverse reactions.
+5. Initial dose: The initial dose is always given in a Consultant-led, multidisciplinary clinic and monitored for any adverse reactions for 1-2 hours.

-Peanut desensitisation is generally considered safe when conducted under the close supervision of a healthcare professional.
-However, like any medical treatment, there is a risk of side effects, adverse reactions and reactions due to accidental exposures, especially in individuals with severe peanut allergic reactions.
+Oral food immunotherapy is considered safe when conducted under the close supervision of a Consultant-led, multidisciplinary team.
+However, like any medical treatment, there is a risk of side effects, adverse reactions and reactions due to accidental exposures, especially in individuals with severe food allergic reactions.

 The most common side effects reported include abdominal pain, nausea, vomiting, oral itching, throat itching, and hives.
 In rare cases, more serious allergic reactions including anaphylaxis and difficulty breathing have been reported.

-What are the potential benefits of food allergy desensitisation?
+What are the potential benefits of oral food immunotherapy?

-• Increased tolerance: The goal of food allergy desensitisation is to increase the patient’s tolerance to the allergenic food, which reduces the risk of a severe allergic reaction.
+• Increased tolerance: The goal of oral food immunotherapy is to increase the patient’s tolerance to the allergenic food, which reduces the risk of a severe allergic reaction.

 • Improved quality of life: For individuals with food allergies, being able to eat the allergenic food without fear of a reaction can greatly improve their quality of life.